SanCamilloIRCCS-OndaLab/shiny-server/README.md

 docker compose up -d
 ```

-You, from a browser, you will see the ShinyProxy server with all the apps at `http://localhost:8080`
+From a browser, you will see the ShinyProxy server with all the apps at [http://localhost:8080](http://localhost:8080)

 To stop the server